Simple strategies versus optimal schedules in multi-agent patrolling: Interval patrolling

-\begin{lemma} For any $\varepsilon > 0$ and speeds $v _1$, \ldots, $v _k > 0$, there are $\xi > 0$ and $\tau' > 0$ satisfying the following.
-Suppose that there is a schedule for a set of agents with speed limits $v _1$, \ldots, $v _k$ that patrols a fence with some idle time $T > 0$.
+\begin{lemma} For any $\varepsilon > 0$ and speeds $v _1$, \ldots , $v _k > 0$, there are $\xi > 0$ and $\tau' > 0$ satisfying the following.
+Suppose that there is a schedule for a set of agents with maximum speeds $v _1$, \ldots, $v _k$ that patrols a fence with some idle time $T > 0$.
 Then there is a $(\xi, \tau')$-zigzag schedule for the same set of agents that patrols the same fence with idle time $T (1 + \varepsilon)$. \end{lemma}

-\begin{proof} We show that it suffices to let $\xi$ be so small that we have the claim of Lemma~\ref{lemma: zigzag} for
+\begin{proof} We show that it suffices to let $\xi $ be so small that we have the claim of Lemma~\ref{lemma: zigzag} for

-and for all speeds~$v = v _i$, and to let $\tau' = (1 + \delta) \tau$.
+and for all speeds~$v = v _i$, and to let $\tau' = (1 + \delta ) \tau$.

-Using the schedule $(a _1, \ldots, a _k)$ that we start with, we define the claimed $(\xi, \tau')$-zigzag schedule $(a' _1, \ldots, a' _k)$ as follows.
+Using the schedule $(a _1, \ldots , a _k)$ that we start with, we define the claimed $(\xi, \tau')$-zigzag schedule $(a' _1, \ldots , a' _k)$ as follows.
 For each agent~$i$ and each $m \in \Zset$, we define $a' _i$ on the time interval $[m \tau', (m + 1) \tau']$ to be the zigzag movement obtained by Lemma~\ref{lemma: zigzag} from the movement $a _i$ during $[m \tau, (m + 1) \tau]$.
 This defines $a _i$ consistently (at multiples of $\tau$) because of the first property in Lemma~\ref{lemma: zigzag}.

 To see that this schedule $(a' _1, \ldots, a' _k)$ patrols the fence as claimed, suppose that a location on the fence is left unvisited by the schedule $(a' _1, \ldots, a' _k)$ during a time interval $[\underline t, \overline t]$ of length $T (1 + \varepsilon)$, and hence during its subinterval $ [ \lceil \underline t / \tau' \rceil \tau', \lfloor \overline t / \tau' \rfloor \tau' ] $.
 By the second property in Lemma~\ref{lemma: zigzag}, this point is also left unvisited by the schedule $(a _1, \ldots, a _k)$ during the time interval $ [ \lceil \underline t / \tau' \rceil \tau, \lfloor \overline t / \tau' \rfloor \tau ] $, whose length is